Feature request #3843

 Having that would completely replace my current hack described in issue #3796 for having multiple, optionally visible, labels per layer.

-#13 Updated by Schalk Grobbelaar about 2 years ago
+#13 Updated by Schalk Grobbelaar almost 8 years ago

 Gavin Fleming wrote: